-Hull College Craven Park, home of the Hull Kingston Rovers, will host a massive triple header in May this year, combining Super League, Reserve Grade and International Rugby League all in the one event.
+Hull College Craven Park, home of the Hull Kingston Rovers, will host a massive triple-header in May this year, combining Super League, Reserve Grade and International Rugby League all in one event.

 Kicking off the day will be an International clash between Netherlands and Sweden before Hull KR face defending Premiers, St Helens, in a Betfred Super League clash.